syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 //Creating an instance for the schedule appointment collection.
 ScheduleAppointmentCollection scheduleAppointmentCollection = new ScheduleAppointmentCollection();
-//Adding schedule appointment in schedule appointment collection scheduleAppointmentCollection.Add(new ScheduleAppointment() {
+//Adding schedule appointment in the schedule appointment collection.
+scheduleAppointmentCollection.Add(new ScheduleAppointment()
+{
      StartTime = new DateTime(2019, 05, 08, 10, 0, 0),